Naturgy: Headquarters

+Its legal headquarters were moved to Madrid in 2017, because of the Catalonia independence crisis.
+Currentlt, Naturgy's Madrid headquarter is located in the building located in Avenida de América 38, after selling the former Unión Fenosa's hedquarters in Horteza>.

-The company's administrative headquarters complex, Gas Natural Building or Mare Nostrum Tower, is located in the La Barceloneta neighbourhood of the Ciutat Vella district in Barcelona.
+The main building of the former Gas Natural in Barvelona is the Gas Natural Building or Mare Nostrum Tower, located in the La Barceloneta neighbourhood of the Ciutat Vella district in Barcelona.
 The skyscraper was designed in the High-tech architectural style by the EMBT Architects firm of architects Enric Miralles and Benedetta Tagliabue, and was completed in 2005.

-Its legal headquarters were moved to Madrid in 2017, because of the Catalonia independence crisis.
-Naturgy's Madrid headquarter complex is located in the district of Hortaleza.
-These headquarters are a building complex of 14 buildings that Naturgy bought in 2016.